-National Parks and the Sea Report
+Leading National Parks into the future

-Campaign for National Parks (CNP) were commissioned by the Esmee Fairburn Foundation to explore how the National Parks model could apply to the sea.
+Campaign for National Parks were commissioned by the Esmee Fairburn Foundation to explore how the National Parks model could apply to the sea.
 Building on the work of Blue Marine Foundation’s vision for National Marine Parks, this report shares the findings of initial work by CNP.
 The aim was to understand the challenges and opportunities for extending the existing National Parks model to include seascape.
 The research involved interviews with the eight National Parks in England and Wales with coastline, followed by a roundtable (online) presentation of the findings and discussion, between January-March 2025.
 This report presents the key findings and

 recommendations in relation to the potential future role of National Parks in marine governance, legislation, protection and the promotion of greater connectivity between coastal communities and the sea.
 It supports understanding of the added value, risks and benefits over existing coastal and marine designations.
 It provides a baseline upon which to consider further opportunities and key activities for a multi-year programme of work towards implementation.